 I’m not doing it.
 The hell with the Scottish

-asshole arsehole with his fancy distillery.
+asshole arsehole.
+The hell with him and his fancy distillery and his fucked up way of spelling asshole.
 He can come all the way to Texas and kiss my ass.
 I can’t do it.
 I won’t.
 I respect writing too much, and you know how I feel about whiskey.

 Jeezus, I slung the shit so deep I’m gonna need a snow shovel to get to my goddam kitchen.